Non-contact thermography

-Examples of neuro-musculoskeletal indications for medical thermology include Reflex Sympathetic Dystrophy (RSD), Chronic Regional Pain Syndrome (CRPS), Dysautonomia, Migraine, Fibromyalgia (and other weather-sensitive pain syndromes), thoracic outlet syndrome, and vaso-motor migraine/headaches such as Barre-Lieou syndrome.
+Examples of neuro-musculoskeletal indications for medical thermology include Reflex Sympathetic Dystrophy (RSD), Chronic Regional Pain Syndrome (CRPS), Dysautonomia, Migraine, Fibromyalgia (and other weather-sensitive pain syndromes), thoracic outlet syndrome, and vaso-motor migraine/headaches such as Barré-Liéou syndrome.
 This is especially true when used to monitor the results of a cold stress (cold presser) test.

 Thermography is not effective for any type of medical screening, and the FDA had repeatedly issued warning letters to fraudsters claiming otherwise.

 Veterinary thermography indications include, but are not limited to, assessment of shoring, limb inflammation, and sweating disorders.

 Telethermography systems are regulated as a medical device under 21 CFR 884.2980.

 Medical Thermology versus Thermography

 There is a difference between Medical Thermology as promulgated by medically based organizations such as the American Academy of Thermology (AAT), and thermography as practiced by alternative providers or physicians who overstate the benefits of thermography.
 As a result of this disparity organizations such as the FDA, ISO, and the AAT have published Guidelines and best use practices to help educate medical providers and the public to recognize the difference between providers who provide medical thermology services and those that offer something else.

 Thermography has been promoted by some alternative medicine practitioners as a means to diagnose cancer, although it is not effective for this purpose.
 Health Canada has issued "cease and desist" orders to clinics offering breast thermography as a cancer diagnostic device because thermography cameras are not licensed as a medical device in Canada, and because thermography for cancer detection is viewed as ineffective by medical experts.
 The FDA has issued a public warning notice stating that breast thermography is not an alternative to mammography and has ordered Joseph Mercola to stop making excessive claims for thermography.

 Thermography is discouraged in North America by the American Cancer Society, radiologists and the FDA for early breast cancer detection.
 Advertisements in the United Kingdom have been found to be misleading.

 The FDA has cleared thermography only as an adjunct method of screening.
 "Thermography devices have been cleared by the FDA for use as an adjunct, or additional, tool for detecting breast cancer."
 The FDA says it is not effective for any kind of medical screening.
 The AAT has published several Position Papers, including statements on Breast Thermography that clearly delineate its utility as an adjudicative breast risk health assessment only.